HumanOnlyWeb

 Too Many Packages

 I think most of us (myself included) reach for npm install way too quickly.
-I've seen projects where a module is installed for something you could write in 20 lines.
-And now that project depends on someone else's release schedule, someone else's breaking changes, someone else's security practices.
+I've seen projects where a whole module gets installed for something you could write in 20 lines.
+Now that project depends on someone else's release schedule.

-Then there's the security side.
-Third-party deps are one of the most common attack vectors.
+Furthermore, third-party deps are one of the most common attack vectors out there.
 Apps get compromised through packages the developers didn't even know were in their dependency tree.
-Every npm install is another thing you're trusting someone else to keep safe.

 What I Do Instead